mstone121/crop_classification/README.md

 1. Install GDAL (`brew install gdal` on OS X).
 The version might need to match that of the requirements file.
 2. Run `pip install -r requirements.txt`.
-3. Copy data files to `./data` directory
+3. Run `python download_data.py` to download and extract data files to the `/data` directory.